Teradata/python-driver/README.md

 `{fn teradata_rpo(`*RequestProcessingOption*`)}`       | Executes the SQL request with *RequestProcessingOption* `S` (prepare), `E` (execute), or the default `B` (both)
 `{fn teradata_untrusted}`                              | Marks the SQL request as untrusted; not implemented yet `{fn teradata_write_csv(`*CSVFileName*`)}`             | Exports one or more result set(s) from a SQL request or a FastExport to the specified CSV file or files

+The `teradata_field_sep` and `teradata_field_quote` escape functions have a single-character string argument.
+The string argument must follow SQL literal syntax.
+The string argument may be enclosed in single-quote (`'`) characters or double-quote (`"`) characters.

+To represent a single-quote character in a string enclosed in single-quote characters, you must repeat the single-quote character.

+    {fn teradata_field_quote('''')}

+To represent a double-quote character in a string enclosed in double-quote characters, you must repeat the double-quote character.

+    {fn teradata_field_quote("""")}

 <a name="FastLoad"></a>